 We are thrilled have you join our growing community!

 The yeah write super challenge is a prompted challenge, where writers compete for cash prizes to complete their best work in a single weekend.
 Prompts are released on Friday, and the completed work must be turned in by Sunday night.
-The first fiction super challenge kicks off October 7.
-Register today!
+The next super challenge kicks off in early 2017.
+Stay tuned for more details!

 The nonfiction challenge grid opens on Mondays at midnight US eastern daylight time [-4 GMT].
 Accepting your personal essays and mostly true stories, this is the place on the ‘net to showcase your best writing.
 Everyone has a story to tell.
 If it’s compelling, we’re listening to yours.